 Helping the family arrange 24-hour care

-Helping the patient and family find emotional, spiritual, and financial resources
+Helping the person and family find emotional, spiritual, and financial resources

-Managing contact between the patient, family, and healthcare providers
+Managing contact between the person, family, and healthcare providers

-Bereavement care (helping those in mourning) must be available for a year after the patient’s death
+Help for loved ones in mourning (bereavement care) must be available for a year after the person’s death.

-Hospice is not a place.
-It is a model of care, not a physical location.
-It may be provided in the patient’s home, nursing home, or in another institution.
+Where is hospice provided?
+Hospice is a method of care.
+It's not a physical location.
+It may be offered in the person’s home, a nursing home, a hospital, a designated hospice building, or in another facility.

-Hospice offers a specific treatment only.
-Patients receive treatments and interventions to maximize comfort and quality of life.
-In some cases, patients may continue to receive the same treatments they received before hospice, such as palliative chemotherapy, radiation, and heart failure treatments.
-In addition, hospice care is flexible in the sense that patients can come and go from hospice at any time.
-Reasons for this include if it is not meeting their needs or if a new treatment becomes available that is not able to be covered by hospice.
-Once patients leave hospice, they may return to the program at any time if they qualify, such as being determined by a healthcare provider that these patients only have 6 months or less to live. .
+Does hospice only offer 1 type of treatment?
+People in hospice care receive treatments and interventions to give them the most comfort and quality of life.
+In some cases, they may have the same treatments they received before hospice.
+This can include palliative chemotherapy, radiation, and heart failure treatments.
+People can also come and go from hospice at any time.
+Once a person leaves hospice, they may come back to the program at any time if they qualify.
+For instance, if their healthcare provider finds that they only have 6 months or less to live.

-Patients do not need to be actively dying to receive hospice care.
-Patients must have an estimated 6 months or less to live to receive hospice.
+Can anyone who is ill receive hospice care?
+A person must have about 6 months or less to live to receive hospice.